CanOfSocks/livestream_dl/README.md

 ```bash
 sed -i '/if fmt.get('\'targetDurationSec\''):$/,/    continue$/s/^/#/' "$(pip show yt-dlp | grep Location | awk '{print $2}')/yt_dlp/extractor/youtube/_video.py"
 ```

+### Fallback download protocols
+Alternative stream protocols have been added to allow for downloading of livestreams *without* modifying the yt-dlp installation.
+These are the "dash" and "hls" (m3u8) protocols.

+Both alternatives are disabled by default and must be enabled
+- dash - `--dash` - Very similar to the adaptive URLs used by default, but do not allow for stream recovery at all
+- hls - `--m3u8`/`--force-m3u8` - Limited format options, but provides combined video and audio streams.
+This may be useful to half the number of requests made (although bandwidth use would be similar). m3u8 streams can be forces with `--force-m3u8` which will disable other protocols

 # Usage
 To use, execute `runner.py` with python with any additional options.